Skip to Content

 calico kitten succulent

-Calico kitten succulents can develop mealybug or aphid infestations, like a lot of houseplants.
-The bugs are attracted to the calico kitten’s sap and are tiny, often crawling around on areas you can’t see them (deep into bunches or leaves or under leaves).
+Calico kitten succulents can also develop mealybug or aphid infestations, like a lot of houseplants.
+The bugs often crawl around on areas you can’t see them, like under leaves.
 You can use an insecticide spray designed for houseplants on your infected plant, or make a mixture of rubbing alcohol and water to spray on it.